lodeguns/StaSiS-Net/README.md

 For more information, refer to the paper and its PDF supplement.
 However, additional samples and examples from our simulated dataset of internal surfaces are linked [here](https://drive.google.com/drive/folders/12Q3qrlFGaBd6R2wcISjx-XgN9t5WwXfe).
 Further, it is provided the 3D model with camera intrinsics used for simulation.

+**Model Prediction**
 Already trained models can be tested by downloading [this repo](https://drive.google.com/drive/folders/1_atwJnYU61aGYjrKrhh8s32mgfpzYdhh?usp=sharing).

+**Model Training**
-The training script with several configurations is provided: train_stasisnet.py
+The file to perform training with several configurations is provided.

+**Simulated Dataset**
+The simulated dataset is available upon request and for research collaborations.

+If you use this code in the training or prediction phase you must mention its origin by citing the reference papers.

 For a visual quality assessment, on this [YouTube video](https://www.youtube.com/watch?v=TiX3eXXbcbQ) some 3D reconstructions on simulated and real videos are provided.